azataiot/django-ug/README.rst

 Usage
 ====================================

-To use the Uyghur language support in your Django project, update the LANGUAGE_CODE setting in your settings.py file to 'ug' for Uyghur in Arabic script, 'ug@latin' for Uyghur in Latin script, or 'ug@cyrillic' for Uyghur in Cyrillic script.
+To use the Uyghur language support in your Django project, update the LANGUAGE_CODE setting in your settings.py file to 'ug' for Uyghur in Arabic script, 'ug-latin' for Uyghur in Latin script, or 'ug-cyrillic' for Uyghur in Cyrillic script.

 For example, to use Uyghur in Arabic script, add the following line to your settings.py file: